proencaf/proencaf/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Filipe!

-🌱 I’m currently a full time student at the School of Code
+- 🔭 I’m currently a student at SoC
+- 🌱 I’m currently learning React

 <!--
 **proencaf/proencaf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.